-The Drive Puncher is self explanatory, in that it punches holes in used hard drives, effectively destroying the interior disk and other components.
+The Drive Puncher is self-explanatory, in that it punches holes in used hard drives, effectively destroying the interior disk and other components.
 The drives are then sorted and shipped to a local facility where they are shredded into pieces.
 After the shredding, the metal is separated and recycled into a number of useful materials.
 Through the use of our Drive Puncher, we can guarantee that any hard drive on its way to the shredder is first destroyed, eliminating the possibility that a customer’s data could be accessed.
 We want to ensure we protect customer data.

 The life of a server isn’t necessarily over after it’s decommissioned – often the various components continue on to serve another purpose.
 However, Liquid Web goes to some very extreme (and sometimes messy) methods to ensure that our customer’s data is completely destroyed.
-Our Reclamations Team isn’t afraid to punch, shred and otherwise destroy used hard drives – all in the name of keeping our customers’ data safe.
+Our Reclamations Team isn’t afraid to punch, shred and otherwise destroy used hard drives – all in the name of protecting customer data.
 If your server is decommissioned, you can rest assured that these Heroes will have your back.